How our Chronic Love Club came to be - in a nutshell!

 After 7 years of searching for answers, I was diagnosed with a rare neuromuscular disease called Stiff Person Syndrome..
 In SPS,, the muscles in the body slowly become rigid, causing problems walking, intense muscle spasms that can break bones and chronic pain.

 I live with co-morbidities of Stiff Person Syndrome and Diabetes, like POTS, Neurogenic bladder, intestinal dysmotility.
-Lastly, I survived open-heart surgery.
+Lastly, I'm an open heart surgery survivor after developing a massive blood clot in my heart that had adhered itself to the atrial wall.

-Ending the stigma surrounding mental illness will always remain an important cause for me as I live with a mood disorder.
+Ending the stigma surrounding mental illness will always remain an important cause for me as I live it.

 The only way I’ve gotten through this is through the friendships I’ve made, and the other chronic illness fighters I’ve met along the way.
 People who taught me how to be resilient inspired me to take scary steps, and people who loved me through it all without judgment.
 And I’ve learned that a lot of us would not be able to do this without one another.
 I’m hoping in this community we can learn to lean on each other when times get tough and cheer each other on in good times and bad.